urartian/loopback4-odata/README.md

 - Provides `$metadata` endpoint.
 - Simple developer experience with decorators.

-Currently in **phase 4** — CRUD endpoints are stable and the first advanced feature (`$expand`) is available.
-Inline related models through LoopBack include filters while we continue building the remaining enterprise capabilities (`$count`, `$batch`, actions/functions, pluralization).
+Currently in **phase 4** — CRUD endpoints are stable and advanced features like `$expand`, `$count`, `$batch`, and Actions/Functions are available.
+Focus is now on rounding out the filter grammar, improving configurability, enriching the CSDL, and hardening path rewriting.

 ---